Advertisement

 Access to healthcare refers to a person’s ability to obtain the healthcare they need—for example, how easily they can make an appointment with a healthcare provider, fill a prescription, or get treatment when they are sick.

 There are many factors that limit or reduce a person’s access to healthcare.
-One example is lacking health insurance coverage—people who do not have insurance coverage are less likely to be able to afford healthcare appointments and medications
+One example is lacking health insurance coverage.
+People who do not have insurance coverage are less likely to be able to afford healthcare appointments and medications.

 Health insurance is only one factor, and there are many others.
-A person may live in an area where there are few healthcare providers that specialize in the type of care that they need.
+A person may live in an area where there are few healthcare providers who specialize in the type of care they need.
 They may have insurance but may not be able to afford the out-of-pocket costs associated with treatment.
 They may have difficulty making or attending appointments without assistance.

 The phases of schizophrenia